Virus spikes have officials looking to shore up hospitals

 In some cases, spikes are happening as schools reopen and as Americans grow weary of wearing masks and practicing social distancing.

+“At this point in the pandemic, everybody’s tired.
+Everybody’s craving human interaction,” Popescu, the epidemiologist, said.
+“I worry this is a ripe situation for us to really bubble over what we’ve seen.”

+Winter is a busy season for hospitals as influenza and other respiratory illnesses ramp up with more people congregating indoors.
+“I worry a COVID wave that causes a heavy surge on hospitals that are already very busy will further add stress to a system that is exhausted,” Popescu said.

-Selin Bert, 48, who lives in Portland, Oregon, told The Associated Press that her mother-in-law, who is in her early 70s and lives in Mesquite, Nevada, recently got a severe case of COVID-19 and had to be taken to the ICU in a Las Vegas hospital, about an hour’s drive away.
+Selin Bert, 48, who lives in Portland, Oregon, told The Associated Press that her mother-in-law, who is in her early 70s and lives in Mesquite, Nevada, recently got a severe case of COVID-19 and had to be taken to the ICU in a Las Vegas hospital.
 She suspects her mother-in-law was infected during a visit from her grandchildren, who traveled from Montana.

 Her in-laws, Bert said, were religious about social distancing and wearing masks.
-But she’s not sure the grandkids were as much sticklers.
+But she’s not sure the grandkids were such sticklers.

 “They wear masks when they’re outside, the in-laws.
 I don’t know about the kids, but I do know that that part of the family isn’t big on the whole mask thing, especially because of where they live,” she said, adding she’s not sure the grandkids have since been tested.